What Do You Need to Open a Bank Account?

 • Joint account applications require personal and identifying information for all account owners.

-• How you open a bank account may vary slightly depending on the bank’s criteria, such as whether a minor needs an adult co-owner to be on the account.
+• How you open a bank account may vary slightly depending on the bank’s criteria, such as whether a minor needs to be present to open a co-owned account with an adult.

 • After opening a bank account, you may be able to utilize features like online bill pay, account alerts, and linking accounts to manage finances effectively.